Thomas J. McDonough: Auxiliary Bishop and Bishop of Savannah

-Pope John XXIII appointed McDonough as an auxiliary bishop of the Diocese of Savannah on January 2, 1957.
+Pope John XXIII appointed McDonough as an auxiliary bishop of Savannah on January 2, 1957.
 He succeeded Bishop Gerald O'Hara as the tenth bishop of Savannah on March 2, 1960.
 McDonough attended the Second Vatican Council in Rome from 1962 to 1965 during the American Civil Rights Movement.
 He signed the "Pentecost Statement" of the bishops of the Atlanta Province, condemning racial discrimination as contrary to Christian principles.

 Archbishop of Louisville

-Pope Paul VI appointed McDonough as archbishop of the Archdiocese of Louisville on March 1, 1967.
+Pope Paul VI appointed McDonough as archbishop of Louisville on March 1, 1967.
 A self-described "Vatican II bishop," McDonough implemented the Second Vatican Council's reforms and guided the archdiocese through an intensive period of activity and change.
 His tenure saw advances in liturgical renewal, ecumenism, and lay involvement.

 Retirement

 On September 29, 1981, Pope John Paul II accepted McDonough's resignation as Archbishop of Louisville.
 Thomas McDonough died on August 4, 1998, in Darby, Pennsylvania, at age 86.
 He is buried at Calvary Cemetery in Louisville.